 Choose how FactLens turns speech into text.
 This only affects audio/video sessions.
 Image and post scanning do not use Deepgram or any speech-to-text provider.

-In the popup, use the Transcript dropdown to switch the active transcript provider quickly.
+The popup Transcript control shows only compatible transcription choices.
 Deepgram is not an AI fact-checking provider; it only turns audio into text.

 Choose how FactLens reasons about claims.
 Connect Gemini, OpenAI, Anthropic, a self-hosted model service, or another compatible custom endpoint.